 }

 Done!
 Our user ensures that his name is a valid email address.
 As responsible developers we ensure that the password is not blank.
 I snuck a little id into the user model.
 This is in general a good idea.
 Do not rely on business keys alone, like the username here.
 Add a technical id to everything that your software wants to identify, do not rely on any external business keys for that.
-I recommend creating ids in your software, do not let them be generated by a database.
-Your software owns the model!
-Do not let anybody manipulate it magically!
-Keep authority over it.

-Business rule 2: Username must be unique
+Username must be unique

-Who can we ask if a username is unique in our system?
+Who can we ask if an email is unique in our system?
 We could store each user in a list and filter the list.
 This could be a valid approach for applications but in our case we want our user data to survive an application restart.
 We want to be prepared for lots and lots of users.
 There are tools that give us these features.
 Our software solution would benefit from a database, but we do not want to invent a new database.
 We should create an interface that expresses this need.

 Create interfaces for features that you want to use, but do not want to implement.